RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Benchmarking CUAs Against Indirect Prompt Injection

 \subsection{Results}

 \textbf{Main findings:} Our results in Table~\ref{tab:results_fine_grained} demonstrate a pervasive and substantial susceptibility to indirect prompt injection across all frontier CUA evaluated, with varying degrees of vulnerability observed.
 Among them, GPT-4o demonstrates the highest average ASR at 66.19\%, while Operator yields the lowest at 7.57\%.
 Sonnet-based CUAs demonstrated intermediate ASR, indicating a moderate level of vulnerability.
 Across all models, AR is consistently higher than ASR, indicating that while CUAs are frequently manipulated into pursuing adversarial goals, limitations to their current capabilities often prevent successful completion of malicious actions.
 This discrepancy becomes even more evident when disaggregating results by adversarial goal type (Figure~\ref{fig:breakdown_cia_platforms}), highlighting distinct ASR patterns across CIA categories.
-We attribute this distinction to varying task complexities: Integrity goals involve simple actions (e.g., file deletion via \texttt{sudo rm -rf /etc/security}); Confidentiality goals demand complex multi-step operations (e.g, extracting, creating, and exfiltrating file content) that may be impacted by current agent capabilities; and Availability-based goals present a range, from simple service disruption (e.g., \texttt{sudo systemctl stop sshd}) to more intricate resource exhaustion tasks (e.g., creating 10,000 1MB files to consume OS storage).
-Despite this, AR for Confidentiality goals remains high across all platforms, indicating that future, more capable agents may make such dangerous privacy attacks feasible if susceptibility to manipulation is not appropriately addressed.
+We attribute this distinction to varying task complexities: Integrity goals involve simple actions (e.g., file deletion via \texttt{sudo rm -rf /etc/security}); Confidentiality goals demand complex multi-step operations (e.g, extracting, creating, and exfiltrating file content) which may depend on agent capabilities; and Availability goals present a range, from simple service disruption (e.g., \texttt{sudo systemctl stop sshd}) to more intricate resource exhaustion tasks (e.g., creating 10,000 1MB files to consume OS storage).
+Despite this, AR for Confidentiality goals remains high across platforms, indicating that future, more capable agents may make such dangerous privacy attacks feasible if manipulation risks are not mitigated.
+We also find that the same adversarial goal yields different ASRs across our available web platforms, with RocketChat consistently resulting in the highest ASR compared to the other two platforms.
+We attribute this to two factors: (1) The perceived trustworthiness of the content source in a given environment could impact attack success, as agents might implicitly place higher trust in direct user messages compared to less trusted content like public forum comments.
+(2) The naturalness and plausibility of performing the harmful action within the context of the specific web platform could impact attack susceptibility.
+This is evidenced by the notably higher ASR and AR for Confidentiality goals within RocketChat, as sending data is more aligned with the platform's inherent usage as a messaging tool and is easier to perform compared to our other web environments.
+These findings suggest that both web platform characteristics and adversarial goal types jointly influence attack success, leaving room for further exploration in future CUA red-teaming and defense work.